project-gemmi/gemmi/docs/analysis.rst

 * `reorder` -- changes the order of atoms within each residue to match the order in the corresponding monomer cif file,

-* `warnings` --  by default, an exception is raised when a chemical component is missing in the monomer library, or when a link is missing, or when the hydrogen adding procedure encounters an unexpected configuration.
+* `logger` -- optional :ref:`Logger <logger>` configuration.
-  You can set warnings=sys.stderr to only print a warning to stderr and continue. sys.stderr can be replaced with any object that has the methods `write(str)` and `flush()`.
+  By default, an exception is raised when a chemical component or a link is missing from the monomer library, or when the hydrogen-adding procedure encounters an unexpected configuration.

 TBC